qowboykay/Android_PhotoLibrary/README.md

 # Android Photo Library App

-I recently developed an Android application that serves as a photo library, adapted from my previous JavaFX desktop application.
+I recently developed an Android application that serves as a photo library, adapted from my previous JavaFX Photo Library desktop application.
 This mobile app offers a personalized, user-friendly experience for managing and browsing through digital photo albums.
-I've ensured that the core functionalities of the JavaFX project are retained and optimized for Android, making it more accessible and convenient for users on their smartphones.
+I've ensured that the core functionalities of my previous project are retained and optimized for Android, making it more accessible and convenient for users on their smartphones.

 ## Features
 ### Home Screen